The Buffalo Sanctuary near Waterton Lakes National Park, Alberta, Canada.

-Just north of the Waterton Lakes National Park entrance/exit is a large, grassy area of rolling land which has been set aside as a Buffalo Paddock.
-The periphery of this huge area is fenced but a Texas gate allows access to a loop road through the area on reasonably decent gravel road.
+Just north of the Waterton Lakes National Park entrance/exit is a large, grassy area of rolling land set aside as a Buffalo Paddock.
+The periphery is fenced but a Texas gate allows access to a loop road through the area on reasonably decent gravel road.

 A small herd of buffalo lives here in the wild and it is an excellent opportunity to view these huge, magnificent animals in their natural habitat.

 All visitors must remain in their vehicle because it would be potentially dangerous, and possibly lethal, to approach these large and powerful wild animals, particularly when young are present.